 Older languages are more vulnerable to SQL injection assault.
 This is the same with applications and sites that don’t get regular updates.
 Dealing with this sort of attack is something for the experts, but being up to date in your cyber outfit is also advised.

 - Denial-of-Service – DoS attacks arise from mischievous persons channeling excessive traffic and extreme server requests at a website and halting its activities.
 Enhancing server capacity and on-the-ground computing capacity can be of help.
 However, investing in digital solutions that can stop them is the best way out of the problem.

 Some Effective Solutions against Cyber Attack Threats

-Having seen some threats that your business is faced with, what can you do about them?
+Having seen some threats your business faces, what can you do about them?
 In mentioning the threats, the solution was mentioned in some instances; however, you can find more ways to secure your concern below:

 Set up cybersecurity habits and policies with your staff.
-To achieve this, there must be penalties for defaulting company’s security guidelines.
+To achieve this, there must be penalties for defaulting the company’s security guidelines.
 Staff should be trained on these guidelines and know the importance of things as little as strong passwords.

 Equip Internet Connection with Firewall Protection

 With a firewall program, outsiders are unable to access data from private networks.
 Make sure that a firewall is installed in the company’s operating system.
-Employees working from home should also have firewall installation in their system.
+Employees working from home should also have firewall installation in their systems.

 As lots of internet activities happen on phones, the same should apply to phones.
 Firewalls, strong passwords, and encrypting data should be some measures employees should adopt to safeguard data.

 Secure WI-FI Networks

 Your business’s Wi-Fi network should be encrypted and hidden.
-Some of the things you can do are password-protecting it and keeping it from broadcasting the network name.
+One thing you can do is password-protecting it and keeping it from broadcasting the network name.
 PAM cybersecurity is one tool that helps you enforce passwords and access to the company network and resources.